Obama tells Israelis that settlement activity hurts peace

-But he also insisted that now was the time for the Arab world to "take steps toward normalizing relations" with the Jewish state, which has been shunned by most of its neighbors.
+But he also insisted that now was the time for the Arab world to "take steps toward normalizing relations" with the Jewish state, which has been shunned by most of its neighbours.

 "Israelis must recognize that continued settlement activity is counterproductive to the cause of peace, and that an independent Palestine must be viable, that real borders will have to be drawn," Obama said in a nationally televised speech to an Israeli public that has given him a rousing welcome despite lingering suspicions about his diplomatic policies.